slashrocket/slashernews/README.md

-# SlasherNews - News for projects done by the Slasher Development Group
+# SlasherNews - News for projects done by the [SlashRocket](https://slashrocket.io/) team

 This project aims to provide a news site for aspiring developers to share new projects and websites.